-The Chairman welcomed Councillors, representatives of the public, press and officers to the Council Meeting.
-A special welcome was extended to Honorary Aldermen Mrs Stinchcombe and Mr Norman Dingemans.
+The Chairman welcomed Councillors, representatives of the public, press and Officers to this Special Meeting of the Council.
+She extended a special welcome to Honorary Aldermen Mrs Stinchcombe and Mr Dingemans.

 Apologies for Absence

-Apologies for absence had been received from Councillors Mrs Staniforth and from Honorary Aldermen Mrs Goad, MBE and Mrs Morrish.
+Apologies for absence had been received from Councillors Chapman Northeast, Smith and from Honorary Aldermen Mrs Goad and Mrs Morrish.